ACADEMIC SUPPORT, FACILITIES AND SERVICES

 Centre for Learning, Teaching and Technology (LTTC)

 The Centre is an academic and professional supporting unit at the University.
-It aims to enhance student learning outcomes by applying information technology to support the development of e-Learning and digital competency, innovation of learning and teaching, and the improvement and innovation of assessment at the University.
+It aims to enhance student learning outcomes by applying digital technology to support the development of e-Learning and digital competency, innovation of learning and teaching, and the improvement and innovation of assessment at the University.

 The Centre provides a range of services for staff and students, including:

 The Centre is an academic and professional supporting unit at the University.
-It aims to enhance student learning outcomes by applying information technology to support the development of e-Learning and digital competency, innovation of learning and teaching, and the improvement and innovation of assessment at the University.
+It aims to enhance student learning outcomes by applying digital technology to support the development of e-Learning and digital competency, innovation of learning and teaching, and the improvement and innovation of assessment at the University.

 The Centre provides a range of services for staff and students, including:

 1. | Staff Professional Development (SPD) Programme LTTC has developed the Staff SPD Programme for all academic/teaching staff of the University.
-In partnership with individual academics, academic departments and Teaching Development Grant project teams, LTTC has been organising series of SPD activities to prepare new academic/teaching staff for teaching and to enhance staff capacity to advance student learning.
+In partnership with individual academics, academic departments and Teaching Development Grant project teams, LTTC has been organising series of SPD activities to prepare new academic/teaching staff, PhD and EdD students, as well as teaching assistants for teaching and to enhance staff capacity to advance student learning.
 LTTC also provides support for the Peer Support of Teaching Scheme, which promotes peer dialogue on teaching and sharing good teaching practices. |

-2. | e-Learning and Digital Competency Development, and ePortfolio Workshops LTTC offers a variety of workshops on e-Learning and digital competency development, and ePortfolio building for students.
-The Centre also co-organises workshops with faculties and departments on the use of e-Learning tools and related pedagogical strategies in support of the University’s implementation of e-Learning and Digital Competency Strategy.
-Additionally, the Centre conducts workshops on the use of innovative technology in education, including topics such as Artificial Intelligence (AI) literacy, the metaverse, STEM/STEAM education, 3D printing, coding, robotics education.
-To provide a quality and creative learning environment, the Centre's laboratories are well-equipped with high-performance computers, various mobile digital devices, and 3D printers.
-All staff and students are welcome to register for these workshops through the LTTC website. |
+2. | E-Learning and Digital Competency Development LTTC offers a variety of workshops on e-Learning and digital competency development for students.
+The Centre also co-organises workshops with faculties, departments and industrial partners on the use of e-Learning tools and related pedagogical strategies in support of the University’s implementation of E-Learning and Digital Competency Strategy.
+Additionally, the Centre conducts workshops on the use of innovative technology in education, including topics such as Artificial Intelligence (AI), metaverse, STEM/STEAM education, robotics education, 3D modeling and printing, educational animation, etc. To provide a quality and creative learning environment, the Centre’s laboratories are well-equipped with high-performance computers, various mobile digital devices, and 3D printers.
+Students are welcome to register for these workshops through the LTTC website. |

-3. | User Guides in e-Learning and ePortfolio Platforms LTTC has developed various online user guides for Moodle, Sway and Google Sites to support staff and students.
-Staff and students are welcome to access the related self-learning materials from the LTTC website. |
+4. | User Guides and Workshops on e-Learning and ePortfolio LTTC has developed various online user guides for Moodle, Sway and Google Sites to support students.
+Students are welcome to register for the related workshops and get the related self-learning materials from the LTTC website. |

-4. | Generic Intended Learning Outcomes (GILOs) LTTC administers a self-assessment questionnaire for measuring students’ self-perceived achievement of GILOs.
+5. | Generic Intended Learning Outcomes (GILOs) LTTC administers a self-assessment questionnaire for measuring students’ self-perceived achievement on GILOs.
 Students will receive an individual report which helps them to write reflection and set learning goals through ePortfolios.
-LTTC also provides insights for students and staff to connect GILOs to their learning and teaching. |
+LTTC also provides workshops for students to connect GILOs to their learning and teaching. |

-7. | Video Production Room for Staff LTTC offers dynamic facilities aimed at promoting e-Learning and digital competency development.
-The Artificial Intelligence Education Laboratory, Metaverse Education Lab, STEM Innovation Hub, Mobile Computing Laboratory, and Video Production Room are equipped with the latest technology and tools.
+7. | Dynamic Learning and Teaching Facilities LTTC offers dynamic facilities aimed at promoting e-Learning and digital competency development.
+The Artificial Intelligence Education Laboratory, Metaverse Education Lab, STEM Innovation Hub, Mobile Computing Laboratory, and Video Production Room are equipped wTith the latest technology and tools.
 These facilities support a broad spectrum of educational activities, ranging from developing AI literacy and exploring metaverse applications to creating mobile apps and producing digital videos.
 They significantly enrich teaching and learning experiences at the University. |

 General Education Office